-All faculty and staff at West Liberty University are designated as mandatory reporters, with the exception of the counselor and pastoral counselor.
+All faculty and staff at West Liberty University are designated as mandatory reporters, except for the counselor and pastoral counselor.
 As a result, a student can report concerns regarding dating violence, domestic violence, sexual assault or stalking to any faculty or staff member and the appropriate investigation and action will be taken to follow up on the concerns.
 Additionally, WLU employees an on campus full time police force that can respond to emergency or critical incidents at any time.
-If there is concern for immediate safety, students, faculty and staff are encouraged to call Campus Police immediately.
-A Behavioral Intervention Team is available, and chaired by the campus counselor should significant signs of distress or changes in behavior cause concern by any member of the campus community.
+If there is concern for immediate safety, students, faculty, and staff are encouraged to call Campus Police immediately.
+A Behavioral Intervention Team is available and chaired by the campus counselor should significantly signs of distress or changes in behavior cause concern by any member of the campus community.
 Additional off campus resources can be utilized to offer support through women's advocacy organizations.
-Additional off campus police support is also available as a result of a mutual aid agreement with the county sheriff's department and the town of West Liberty's police department.
+Additional off campus police support is also available because of a mutual aid agreement with the county sheriff's department and the town of West Liberty's police department.